arc80/plywood/repos/plywood/docs/QuickStart/BuildDocs.md

     $ plytool generate

 The build system is now located in the `data/build/WebCooker/build` directory relative to the workspace root.
-Open the project files in your IDE (such as Visual Studio or Xcode), then build and it yourself.
+Open the project files in your IDE (such as Visual Studio or Xcode), then build and run it yourself.

 Once the WebCooker finishes running, there will be a bunch of data files in the `data/docsite` directory relative to your workspace root.
 These are the data files required by the WebServer.